GamesCreed

 2. Cyberpunk 2077

-Cyberpunk 2077 is a gem from the CD Projekt RED.
-The game is so full of life that you won’t realize how time flies when you’re at the Night City.
-The game is brimming with NPCs and activities that truly give the vibe of a futuristic world.
-Every place you go and every building you enter has something unique to amaze you, and you’ll find yourself taking screenshots anywhere you step in.
+Cyberpunk 2077 is a gem from CD Projekt RED.
+The game is so full of life that you won’t realize how time flies when you’re in Night City.
+The game is brimming with NPCs and activities that truly give off a futuristic vibe.

-The game has an extensive map that includes busy metropolises and desert areas.
-While there are many actions to do in most places, the free-roaming nature is what inspires you to be creative.
+While there are many things to do in most places, the free-roaming nature inspires you to be creative.
 The night and day cycle, the futuristic outfits of the NPCs, and the exquisite locations will surely have you take tons of screenshots once you end up playing the game.

 Red Dead Redemption 2, Gameplay, Screenshots